Stockman-Jr/Creative-Spark/README.md

 #### Landing Page
 ![Header](assets/images/header-nav.png)

-  * The landing page features the header with navigation links, text with introduction to the website and a list of active challenges the users can participate in.
+  * The landing page features the header with navigation links, text with an introduction to the website and a list of active challenges the users can participate in.

 #### Navigation